-The Center for Ecology and Natural Resource Sustainability's mission is to promote an understanding of the natural environment and its resources through scientific research, education of students at Kent State University and beyond, as well as programs to restore and preserve the integrity of natural areas.
+The Center for Ecology and Natural Resource Sustainability's (CENRS) mission is to promote an understanding of the natural environment and its resources through scientific research, education of students at Kent State University and beyond, as well as programs to restore and preserve the integrity of natural areas.

 Conservation of Natural Resources

-Dr. Post also used the garden as a teaching tool in the class by educating students about sustainability and the difference between large- and small-scale agriculture.
+Managed by Dr. Chris Post, Kent State at Stark’s Flash’s Food Garden (pictured below) empowers students to find better solutions to food concerns.
+Dr. Post uses the garden as a teaching tool in his Food and Place course by educating students about sustainability and the difference between large- and small-scale agriculture.

 Read the article Two Green Thumbs Up For Kent State University At Stark’s New Campus Garden to learn more.